titaniummachine1/Swing_prediction.lua/README.md

-## describtion
+## description
-👥 The script finds best target taking into account distance, fov, health.
+👥 The script finds best target taking into account distance, fov, and health.

-⏱️ it checks if the user's eye position.
+⏱️ checks user position and enemy.

-⏱️  then gets enemy hitbox size and adjsuts it with swing range of weapon you have.
+⏱️ then gets the enemy hitbox position and adjusts it with the swing range of the weapon you have.

-👊 when the predicted position of a user eyes is inside the area of predicted position of the enemy then it attacks
+👊 when the predicted position of a user's eyes and his opponent's hitbox

-💻 predicts enemy's movement and hit's them with their melee weapon as soon as it is possible.
+💻 calculates collision between the sphere of range of melee range and enemy hitbox in future when swing would had ended already

+if it predicts you would hit the enemy after swing ends it will perform a swing

 # Setup
 Put all required files in your %localappdata% folder.